A complete guide to the types of inventory

 It can comprise direct and indirect raw materials — the only thing to note here is that the product is not complete and is a work in progress.

 Continuing with the Acme Corp example, let’s assume that every couch has a production time of one week.
-So once the metal frames, foam, and leather has been cut to size and the factory has started working on a couch, those materials stop being part of the raw materials and should be considered WIP inventory.
+So once the metal frames, foam, and leather have been cut to size and work on a couch has begun, those materials stop being part of the raw materials and should be considered WIP inventory.

 Finished goods